 This article is totally for you.
 Here, I’ll cover some basic information about the EFS and how you can easily enable/disable the encrypting file system.

 So, let’s start.

-Follow our guide on how to Access iMessage on Windows 11/10
+Follow our guide on how to Turn On Or Off Device Encryption On Windows 11

 What is Windows Encrypting File System?

 EFS (encrypting file system) is simply an OS-based encryption system that allows you to encrypt/decrypt existing files on your computer.
 When you enable EFS, it adds a layer of security to your files so that other users can’t access sensitive files and folders.